banner reads this is a free feature

 under heading Welcome to your Sandbox is a green Edit My codehs.me homepage

-Here, students can paste in the code from their HTML file.
+Here, students can paste in the embed code they previously generated.
 Their websites will be visible at [student username].codehs.me.

 Check out this blog post to learn more about how this tool was built and how it works!